josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧿_uk_slow_burn_constitutional_crisis.md

 This file is a living node of the **Polaris Protocol**.
 It integrates the long historical backdrop, institutional nodes and pressures,
-emergent dynamics, and the role of nationalist extremism in amplifying crises.
+the knowledge gap and representation deficit, emergent dynamics, and the role
+of nationalist extremism in amplifying crises.

 > 📡 Cross-references:
 > - [Big Picture Protocols](../Big_Picture_Protocols/) — structural and systemic diagnostics